cheese1/medusawiki/SSL-Errors.md

 ## How can i see what version i have installed.?

 If you browse to the `Help & Info` page (screenshot below) inside Medusa, you can check the field `Python Version:` & `SSL Version:`.
-Those will show you the version currently in use by Medusa/OS.
+Those will show you the version currently in use by Medusa.

 ![helpinfo](https://cloud.githubusercontent.com/assets/7928052/13013132/70b0840c-d1ae-11e5-8894-f3dd8b95dfe9.png)

-## How would i fix an SSL error.?
+## How do I fix an SSL error?

-There are multiple way's.
-But the most obviously is update your OpenSSl & Python versions.
+There are multiple ways but the most obviously is update your OpenSSl & Python versions.
 Some [Solutions](https://github.com/pyMedusa/SickRage/wiki/SSL-Errors#solutions) you find below.

-However you might be in a situation where you have and old device and updating isn't possible.
-Than there are some work-around's , but we advice to use them as a last resort as they aren't the best practice.
+However you might be in a situation where you have an old device and updating isn't possible.
+Than there are some workarounds.
+We advice to use them as a last resort as they aren't the best practice.

-* Go to Settings --> General --> Advanced Settings.
-And disable the function `Verify SSL Certs`.
+* Go to Settings --> General --> Advanced Settings and disable the function `Verify SSL Certs`.
 This will prevent the checking if an certificate is valid or not.
 * Change the URL(s) from `https` to `http`.
-Most providers have a custom URL field, so just enter the `http` URL there.
-Same for the notifiers etc. However be aware that you are not using a secure connection then.
+Most providers have a custom URL field so just enter the `http` URL there.
+Same for the notifiers, etc. However be aware that you are not using a secure connection then.

 ==
 ___